jiggy-ai/jiggy-ann-api/README.md

 Jiggy is an open source vector persistence and indexing service build around hnswlib (with support for faiss/autofaiss in the future).

+This is in an experimental form and not suitable for large vector collections or production use cases.

 Vector search can be decomposed into 3 stages:

 1) Vector Persistence